Success! TRAVEL24 has been applied to your cart.

 Natural remedies for seborrheic dermatitis are another option for managing this condition.
 Some popular natural management options include sea salt, medical-grade honey, and apple cider vinegar.

-If you're looking for a more holistic approach to treating your seborrheic dermatitis, the Calming Seborrheic Serum fits this bill.
+If you're looking for a more holistic approach to managing your seborrheic dermatitis, the Calming Seborrheic Serum fits this bill.
 This serum contains a blend of ingredients that work together to combat symptoms of seborrheic dermatitis.

 It contains xylitol and colloidal silver that helps disrupt the Malassezia biofilm, a protective barrier shielding the fungus from antifungal agents.
 Once this barrier is weakened, the tea tree oil and dead sea salt in the formulation get to work to clear away the Malassezia fungus.